fomightez/text_mining/README.md

 The default settings cause the comparisons to be case-insensitive with the caveat that the case of the shared items listed in the output file will be determined by whatever list is provided in the first position of the file name list when calling the script.
 Matching independent of case is done by default to make the comparisons more robust.
 The optional flag `--sensitive` can be used to override that behavior and make the comparisons case-sensitive.
 For case-sensitive matching, the order of the files when the script is called makes no difference as only perfect matches for all input lists will be in the output file.
 Note, if using with yeast genes, probably best to use my script `geneID_list_to_systematic_names.py`, found in [my yeastmine-related code repository](https://github.com/fomightez/yeastmine) to convert all to yeast systematic names so that the lists are standardized before running `find_overlap_in_lists.py`.
-A related script, `find_overlap_in_lists_with_Venn.py`, (see above) will do all this script will do plus when comparing 2, 3, or 4 lists it depict the relationships among the lists in a Venn diagram.
+A related script, `find_overlap_in_lists_with_Venn.py`, (see above) will do all this script will do plus when comparing 2, 3, or 4 lists it depicts the relationships among the lists in a Venn diagram.

 **Usage**